citta-lab/ruby/README.md

 ```ruby
 final_array.collect {|x| { company: x.company, duration: x.duration }}
 ```
+I have a separate section about Arrays as they are very important.
+Please refer [Arrays in Ruby](https://github.com/citta-lab/ruby/blob/master/Array.md).

 #### d.
 Hashes and Symbols
 In ruby hashes are like `HashMap<K,S>` in java.
 It will act as an key and value pair but it doesn't guarantee the order.
 If we prefer order of the data then we might have to pick `Array` over hashes.
 An empty hash can be represented by `{}`.
 So user empty hash looks like `user = {}`.